MexicanAce/eth-puzzles/puzzles/puzzle-04/README.md

 ## ✈️ ZK Airlines

-Hello and welcome to Amazing Race, your premier private jet business for all the adventurers in the world!
+> "Hello and welcome to the Amazing Race, the extreme challenge gameshow for adventurers from around the world!" --Jeff

-Your team, the Silver Snakes, is comprised of 4 members, including yourself.
+You and your team of 4 (including you) line up at the starting line, awaiting your first challenge.

+Jeff, the show's host, walks to each team and hands you each a sealed envelope.

+> "Get ready, the world is waiting for you.
+Good luck.
+Travel safe.
+Go!"

-When you open the envelope, you see the following clues:
+You rip open the letter and see the following clues:

 ## Clue #1